Lee Cole (field hockey)

 Lee Cole (born 21 February 1995) is a field hockey player from Ireland.

 Life

 Cole was born on 21 February 1995.

 Field hockey

 Domestic league

-In the Irish Hockey League, Cole represents Monkstown Hockey Club.
+In the all-island Irish Hockey League, Cole represents Monkstown Hockey Club.

 Under–21

 Cole made his debut for the Irish U–21 team in 2014 during a four-nations tournament in Dublin.
 He represented the team again that year, competing at the EuroHockey Junior Championship II in Lousada.

 Senior national team

 Cole made his senior international debut in 2015.
 He appeared in a test series against France in Dublin.

 Since his debut, Cole has been present at numerous international events.
 He has medalled twice with the national team, taking home gold at the 2023 edition of the EuroHockey Championship II, and silver at the 2018–19 FIH Series Finals in Le Touquet.

 In 2018 he was a member of the Irish squad at the FIH World Cup held in Bhubaneswar.

 He competed at the 2024 FIH Olympic Qualifiers in Valencia.